Bodycam video shows head of Colombia’s soccer federation, son getting arrested after Copa America chaos - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The VIP pair were arrested during a chaotic night at the Hard Rock Stadium on July 14.

-In video, obtained exclusively by 7News, 71-year-old Ramón Jesurún and his son Ramon Jamil Jesurún Jr. were placed in handcuffs by Miami-Dade Police after, police say, the son fought a security guard when they weren’t immediately allowed into the field.
+In video obtained exclusively by 7News, 71-year-old Ramón Jesurún and his son, Ramon Jamil Jesurún Jr., were placed in handcuffs by Miami-Dade Police officers after, police said, the son fought a security guard when they weren’t immediately allowed into the field.

 “Ready to walk?” an officer tells Jesurún.

+“I don’t have to explain anything.
+I haven’t done anything,” said Jesurún.
+“They’re ending my career with Copa.”

-The championship game between Colombia and Argentina on July 14th was overshadowed by a surge of fans without tickets overwhelming the security, rushing into the stadium and leading to dozens of arrests and international scrutiny.
+The championship game between Colombia and Argentina was upstaged by a lawless tsunami of fans without tickets overwhelming the security, rushing into the stadium and leading to dozens of arrests and international scrutiny.

 “This is the worst, (expletive) stadium in the whole world!” said a fan.

-Despite having tickets to the game, Jesurun Jr. was seen menacingly clenching his fist and engaging with a woman who, the police said, was trying to maintain order.
+Despite having tickets to the game, Jesurún Jr. was seen menacingly clenching his fist and engaging with a woman who, the police said, was trying to maintain order, as VIPs tried accessing the field.

 Video shows Jesurún Jr. being held back by a child.